Alvinza/Hair-Salon-FullStack/README.md

 Another challenge was handling user authentication and making sure that only logged-in users could access certain pages, while the admin had extra permissions.
 I solved this by carefully managing tokens and protecting routes in both frontend and backend.

 Finally, designing the website to be **responsive and visually appealing** across different devices required careful CSS adjustments and testing on mobile and desktop screens.
 Overall, breaking problems into smaller steps and testing each part thoroughly helped me overcome these challenges.
+Also reading documentation carefully